 Paul and Tom Ince

 The seemingly self-appointed Guv’nor was a tough-tackling midfielder whose most famous spells came with Manchester United, Liverpool and Inter Milan.
 However, son Tom is a tricky winger that certainly doesn’t get involved in any of the rough stuff.
 He started his career on Merseyside but was deemed surplus to requirements.
 An impressive spell under his father’s guidance at Blackpool soon followed and, after running down his contract, he signed for, ahem, Hull City.
 Not quite the lucrative move both men claimed was in the pipeline.
-Tom now plies his trade with Reading.
+Tom now plies his trade with Watford, after another spell with his dad at Reading.

 Zinedine, Enzo, Luca and Elyaz Zidane

-Zinedine may have blessed his son Enzo with a world-class name, but he wasn’t quite able to pass on his footballing brilliance, with the 27-year-old unable to make the grade at Real Madrid and now turning out for Fuenlabrada in the Spanish third tier.
+Zinedine may have blessed his son Enzo with a world-class name, but he wasn’t quite able to pass on his footballing brilliance, with the 28-year-old unable to make the grade at Real Madrid and now without a club.

-Three more Zidanes are — or were — making their way through the Los Blancos youth system in the form of Luca (now at Eibar), Theo and Elyaz.
+Three more Zidanes are — or were — making their way through the Los Blancos youth system in the form of Luca (now at Eibar), Theo and Elyaz (now at Real Betis).
 I’m more than happy to lead the chorus chanting that one day they will form a five-a-side team.
 (Playing monkey rush, obviously).

 Gustavo and Diego Poyet

 Gustavo made his name in English football with both Chelsea and Tottenham Hotspur before his retirement.
 However, prior to his move to West London, he enjoyed seven successful years with Real Zaragoza.
 It was during his spell in Spain when son Diego was born.
-The now 27-year-old seemed to have the world at is feet at West Ham but never quite made the grade, now finding himself without a club having most recently turned out for Pafos FC as recently as 2018.
+The now 28-year-old seemed to have the world at is feet at West Ham but never quite made the grade, retiring in 2020.

 Bet £10 & Get £30 in Free Bets with Bet365